Bhawna-ux/Digital-Marketing-Campaign-/README.md

 <br> 📉 Reevaluate spending on 25–34: <br>
 Despite decent engagement, it has the lowest conversion and highest CPA.
 ### Recommendations
-* Shift targeting and budget toward high-converting age segments (especially 55–64 and 35–44) to improve ROI.
+* Shift targeting and budget toward high-converting age segments (especially 55–64 and 35–44) to improve ROI. <br>
-* Consider custom messaging or creative testing for younger segments to raise conversion without increasing CPA.
+* Consider custom messaging or creative testing for younger segments to raise conversion without increasing CPA. <br>
+* Improve site experience or content relevance for low-engagement groups like 18–24 or 65+ to boost performance.
 ### Dataset 📂
 The dataset includes anonymized customer data with features like:<br>
 * Demographics (Age, Gender, Income)